Cross Care Occupational Therapy

 Supervised by: Registered Occupational Therapist at Cross Care Support

-Chloe brings a wealth of experience and a strong educational foundation to her role as an Allied Health Assistant.
-Since graduating with a Bachelor of Teaching (Primary) (Honours) in 2018, she has spent over five years working as a classroom teacher—gaining invaluable insights into child development, learning styles, and individualised support strategies.
-These strengths now underpin her role as an AHA, where she delivers therapeutic support under the guidance of our occupational therapist.
+Chloe brings extensive experience and a strong educational background to her role as an Allied Health Assistant.
+Since earning her Bachelor of Teaching (Primary) (Honours) in 2018, she spent over five years as a classroom teacher, gaining valuable insights into child development, learning styles, and personalised support.
+These skills now guide her work delivering therapy under the supervision of our occupational therapist.

-Chloe is passionate about creating safe, encouraging spaces for children to build confidence, develop independence, and grow real-world skills.
-Her natural ability to connect with young people, coupled with her understanding of the education system, makes her a valuable bridge between home, school, and therapy environments.
+Chloe is passionate about creating supportive spaces where children build confidence, independence, and real-world skills.
+Her natural ability to connect with young people and knowledge of the education system makes her a valuable bridge between home, school, and therapy.

 Chloe’s calm, positive approach and deep care for the children and families she works with make her an incredibly warm and trusted presence within the Cross Care Support team.